Become one with the Sea

 - Marine Park fees

-*Wetsuit, mask, snorkel, short snorkeling fins & belt.
+*Wetsuit, mask, snorkel, fins & rubber belt.
 Long free diving fins not included, we recommend bringing your own.

 The Loreto Bay National Park has a seemingly endless diversity of seascapes.
 You will find deep walls, pinnacles, shallow reefs, deep and shallow wrecks teeming with life, seamounts… you name it!